ai4eu/ai4eu-chatbot/README.md

     ```
 - **tensorflow**

     We also need tensorflow 1.15 for some components.
-For RTX 30x cards please use the following for tensorflow (needs though a python 3.8 environment)
+For RTX 30x cards please use the following for tensorflow (needs a python 3.8 environment)
     ```sh
     pip install nvidia-pyindex
     pip install nvidia-tensorflow[horovod]